httpsKingPie/Immersive-Environments/README.md

 Lighting can be very tricky, especially when the server and client are simultaneously vying to control things.
 IE allows you to client side the entire system with the flip of a boolean (i.e. go to settings and set [“ClientSided”] to true - it’s really simple!)
 This is highly recommended (as it also required to enable region functionality), and is set by default.

+The best part is that, even when IE is Client Sided, you still run it through the server!
+This allows you to track changes and automatically replicate lighting and audio settings to players without having to worry about complex remote functionalities!

 ## Day/Night options

 IE is bundled with a native Day/Night changer.
 It allows you to easily determine how many minutes (in real life) you want the length of a day to be.
 Unlike many other changers, it also allows you to have time pass differently during the day and the night.
 For example, if your game is a horror game, it might make sense to have 15 minute nights and 10 minute days.
 If you want your days and nights to progress at the same rate, that is possible as well.